CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 Comparison to ALFALFA
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 We compared the properties of HI detections in Apertif with the properties of HI detections in the ALFALFA catalogue (Haynes et al. 2018).
 We created a source catalogue with SoFiA and cross matched the detected sources with the ALFALFA catalogue.
 In 21 fields that overlap in the footprint of both surveys, we found 479 matching sources.
 Out of these, 336 sources were found in data cubes with "good" quality, 39 in data cubes with "OK" quality and 104 were found in "bad" quality data cubes.
-The results of the comparison are shown in figures 6 and 7.
+The results of the comparison are shown in :numref:`comparison_v4_val` and :numref:`histograms_with_val`.
 The color coding of these figures reflects the quality of the data cube in which the sources were identified with blue for "good", green for "OK" and orange for "bad".

 Overall the properties of the Apertif detections agree well with the ALFALFA detections.
 There are some sources that have smaller line widths (w20) than the ALFALFA sources.
 This is likely connected to the flagging of 3 channels out of every 64 because of the strong dropoff in response (See “Aliasing” in “System notes”).
 Cubes 0, 1, and 2 have every three channels averaged together.
 Combined with the flagging of three channels out of every 64, this means that every 22nd channel in these cubes has no signal, and there are channels with ⅓ nominal sensitivity (periodicity of 42 and 21 channels) and ⅔ nominal sensitivity (periodicity of 63 channels).
 These flagged or partially flagged channels can result in a source being spectrally separated into two different detections.
 This then also results in smaller line widths for these sources.
 Another reason for the smaller line widths in Apertif can be extended emission detected in ALFALFA that gets filtered out by the interferometry.